Wildlander-mod/Support/Docs/FAQ.md

 ## Can I remove/disable mod X?

 Many mods have a Mod Configuration Menu (MCM) where they can be turned off.
 Also, some mods are considered optional, so they can be disabled or uninstalled in Mod Organizer.
 For a list of optional mods refer to the official mod list page https://www.ultimateskyrim.com/master-modlist.
 If you remove an optional mod that has an esp plugin, you will need to run the Reqtificator and possibly Automatic Variants patcher.
 Refer to the manual installation guide for detailed steps.

 ---

+## Can I Add Additional mods?

+The answer to this is "sometimes".

+The following Types of mods are NOT Compatible
+* Any Alternate start mod.
+* Any Mod which affects the perk trees (E.g Ordinator)

+As a General rule - Anything without a ESP such as body replacers (E.g CBBE.
+UNP.
+S.o.S) and clutter textures can be added with no problems and no need to run the requiem patcher(Reqtificator).

+Please visit the Ultimate Skyrim Discord #ultsky-customsation channel - for install guides and advice for other type of mods.

+---